JeffreySarnoff/BitsFields.jl/example/README.md

-BitFields conforming to the IEEE Floating Point Standard
+### BitFields used in support of IEEE 754-2019, the Standard for Floating-Point Arithmetic.

 Standards conformant binary floating point represenentations have "three componants: a sign, an exponent, and a significand" [§2.1.26]